som1sezhi/threedee/docs/materials.md

 - Default value: `0.001`
 - Updatable during runtime: ✅

+#### `DepthMaterial.dithering: boolean`
+Whether to perform dithering.
+This can reduce the appearance of banding artifacts at the cost of introducing some noise.
+- Default value: `false`
+- Updatable during runtime: ❌

 #### `DepthMaterial.opacity: number`
 The base alpha.
 - Default value: `1` (fully opaque)